 Meet Katie

-I grew up knowing I wanted to work with animals.
-I received my Bachelors Degree in Biology: Animal Physiology and Behavior from Arizona State University and have continued to grow through conferences and workshops including The Animal Behavior Management Alliance, the Global Online Animal Training Summit and Natural Encounters, Inc. I am big on education and take courses on a continuous basis to stay current on modern training and ethical behavior change methods.
+I always knew I wanted to work with animals.
+I am a Certified Dog Behavior Consultant through International Association of Animal Behavior Consultants and I received my Bachelors Degree in Biology: Animal Physiology and Behavior from Arizona State University.
+I have continued to grow through conferences and workshops including The Animal Behavior Management Alliance, the Global Online Animal Training Summit, ClickerExpo Live by Karen Pryor Clicker Training and Natural Encounters, Inc. I am big on education and take courses on a continuous basis to stay current on modern training and ethical behavior change methods.
 I have experience monitoring natural behaviors of multiple species during field research in Mossel Bay, South Africa and Anchorage, Alaska.
 I have worked as a veterinary technician, avian rehabilitation coordinator and animal keeper/trainer.
 Throughout these experiences, I found that training animals of all species has been my true passion.

 Training using operant conditioning with a focus on positive reinforcement has allowed me to train husbandry and medical behaviors such as kenneling, voluntary injections and stationing for Red Fox, Black Bear and Sitka Black-Tailed Deer just to name a few.
 Knowing an animal’s natural behavior and what it means allows us to analyze comfort compared to stress which gives us the tools to train focused on compassion.
 After opening my business in 2019, I have continued to work with both domestic and exotic animals to increase quality of life and animal welfare using training techniques.
 I would love to help you with any behaviors you are hoping to create or improve.